How to Age-Proof Your Resume: 15 Top Tips

 14. Validate your skills

-It's not enough to simply state that you're a great manager or possess a high financial acumen.
+It's not enough to simply state that you're a great manager or possess strong financial acumen.
 You need to back up these claims by providing a specific example, figure, or case study in your work experience or education section that illustrates how you've used this ability to produce results.

 15. Focus on achievements, not tasks

 Do you need help age-proofing your resume for the job search?
-Receive a free expert resume review today.
+Receive a free expert resume review by sending your resume to our experts today.

-Editor's Note: A version of this article was originally published on AARP.org.
+A version of this article, written by Amanda Augustine, was originally published on AARP.org.
+It has been updated by Jen David.

 Recommended Reading: